YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 **-[NO][STA[TS]**

 Specifies whether YottaDB should permit processes to share their database access statistics for other processes to monitor.
+When on, this characteristic causes YottaDB to create a small MM database for the associated region to hold the shared statistics.
 There may be operational or security reasons to prohibit sharing of statistics.
+For example, YottaDB does not share statistics on database files that exist solely to support YottaDB features.

 By default, GDE uses STATS.